stashingco/sound-categories/README.md

   simple `MASTER` variable set and not conflict with Minecraft's own master category.
 * `defaultLevel`, quite obviously, is used as the default level the game creates your category with.

-After implementing the loader, make sure you add the class as an entrypoint for `sound-categories` in your `fabric.mod.json`.
+After implementing the loader, make sure you add the class as an entrypoint for `soundcategories` in your `fabric.mod.json`.
+You can check the test mod in the main source folder for an example.

 ## Localization

-The newly added category needs language definitions to show any name, apart from its key.
+The newly added category needs language definitions to show the name.
 You can do so in your `lang` folder.
 For an example, you can check the [ExtraSounds](https://github.com/stashymane/extra-sounds/) language files.